 To determine your boiler size, multiply the square footage being heated by the number of BTUs needed per square foot.
 Stay within 10% to 20% of your range.
 Going more than 20% larger results in a boiler that is too large for your home.
 Below is the average boiler size to heat a home based on square footage in zone 4:

 |Square Footage||BTUs Needed|

-Most oil boilers are self-venting, but they need some type of exhaust or flue to vent into.
-If you have one, this is an easier and less-expensive installation than if you need one installed.
-Most oil boiler installations cost around $2,000 for the labor but go as high as $3,500 if you also need to install a new oil line or flue.
+Most oil boilers are self-venting but need an exhaust or flue 1 to vent into.
+If you have one, this is an easier and less expensive installation than if you need one installed.
+Most oil boiler installations cost $1,500 to $3,500 for a total range of $4,000 to $9,000.

-Oil boilers and other oil-burning appliances do not burn clean but produce a lot of soot.
-For this reason, when replacing a boiler, you may also need to replace other system parts, such as the exhaust or oil line.
-This makes the cost of a replacement and a new oil boiler installation fairly comparable, with an average price of $6,500.
+Oil boilers and other oil-burning appliances do not burn clean but produce soot.
+For this reason, you may also need to replace other system parts when replacing a boiler, such as the exhaust or oil line.
+This makes the replacement cost and a new oil boiler installation fairly comparable, with an average price of $6,500.
 In most cases, the disposal of the old unit factors into the cost.
 However, you may need to pay an additional disposal fee of between $50 and $200, depending on regulations in your area.

 The higher efficiency ones - 90% and above - cost around $2,500.
 It is difficult to find oil boilers with higher efficiencies, and while they exist, they often do not last as long as those with cast iron heat exchangers and lower efficiencies.